Leslie Comrie: Life

 Wallace J. Eckert, an American student of Brown at Columbia University, would later use IBM's vast computational resources to refine the predictions even further.

 He was promoted to Superintendent of the Nautical Almanac Office in 1930.
 However, his unconventional use of machines for calculation caused tensions with his superiors, and he was suspended in August 1936.

 Comrie founded in 1937 the world's first private company for scientific computing, incorporated as Scientific Computing Service, Limited.

 During World War II, he headed a team of 30 scientists to computerize war work, such as the creation of bombing tables for the Allies of World War II.
 He later used this technology to computerize British football pools.

 After the war, Comrie visited the United States and New Zealand in 1948.

 Comrie was elected a Fellow of the Royal Society of London in March 1950.

 Comrie is also remembered for his work in astronomy, as he published both scientific and popular articles on subjects ranging from predicting eclipses to the green flash.
 He died on 11 December 1950 at age 57, following a series of strokes.
-A lunar crater (23.3N 112.7W) and an asteroid, 3521 Comrie, bear his name, as does the computer lab at the University of Auckland, which was named on the 50th anniversary of his death.
+Comrie crater (23.3N 112.7W) on the Moon, and an asteroid, 3521 Comrie, bear his name, as does the computer lab at the University of Auckland, which was named on the 50th anniversary of his death.